d-bl/MAE-gf/docs/marian.md

 ## Ants
 [![ants][P-0692]][T-0692]
 Ants came to life as a variation of the Slavic ground.
 The result looks like ants.
-In the ground shown on the picture the threads between the bottom and top position of two units will be <span class="stch">crossed</span> four times.
+In the ground shown on the picture the threads between the bottom and top position of two units are <span class="stch">crossed</span> four times.
 Please note that there are no twists between the <span class="stch">cross only</span> and <span class="stch">whole stitch</span> at the pins.
 The _Star_ looks like a three paired join, but has crossings instead of twists.
 For the real star see page [_Miscellaneous_][pag-3-join].
 For more ants, see page [_Rose grounds_][pag-ants].